silicons/Citadel-Station-13-RP/nepids.md

 - OOC: Their names are generally Sumerian-adjacent sounding, for pure-bloods born in the fleet.
 - Traditionally, a clan-name denoted origins, rarely changed throughout life other than when one fully emigrates.
 Obviously impractical to continue after such primitive groupings gave way to city-states, much less after their ascent to the stars, it is now far more common to have a phrase denoting where you are from.
 - Immigrants sometimes change their name to something more easily used in common galactic tongues.
-Those born outside of the arkships of the fleet often have partial names entirely.
+Those born outside of the ships of the fleet often have partial names entirely.
 - Most purebloods consider it insulting to adopt origin-phrases for foreign constructs.
 You would likely be laughed out of town if you claimed to be of a megacorporation's ship, both due to cultural reasons, and due to foreign ships not having quite the same ring to it.

 An example of a formal name would be